fable-compiler/Fable/docs/compatibility.md

 ## Records
 Records are compiled as [ES6 classes](http://babeljs.io/docs/learn-es2015/#classes)
 and they can be used with pattern matching (type information is available in runtime).
-At the moment, there's no structural comparison for records.

 ## Unions
 Unions are also compiled as classes with the case name held in a `tag` property.